brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

    Default: *disabled* (browser features are detected)

+Disable campaign parameters
+   .. versionadded:: 2.2

+   |shield-check| Activating this option has a **positive** impact on privacy.

+   By default, Matomo will send campaign parameters (mtm, utm, etc.) to the tracker and record that information.
+Some privacy regulations may not allow for this information to be collected.
+If this applies to you, activate this method to prevent campaign parameters from being sent to the tracker.

+   Default: *disabled* (campaign parameters are sent)

 Respect "Do not track" browser setting
    This option prevents requests and cookies when people `don't want to be tracked`_.